 Most famous wine-growing community in the Austrian wine-growing region West Styria

-planted - then for the first time with rain-resistant documents.
+planted - for the first time with phylloxera-resistant documents.
 The Stainzer "Flascherlzug" is a tourist attraction with 20,000 passengers annually.
-The name of the train comes from the time when the miracle doctor "Höllerhansl" (1866-1935) practiced in Rachling.
-He had a reputation for detecting various diseases from urine.
-Therefore, many people traveled with this narrow-gauge railway, had a bottle of urine in the hand luggage and went to the Höllerhansl.
-One of the wagons is called "Schilcher swing", here you can enjoy Schilcher with the Styrian specialty "Verhackertes" while driving.
+The name of the train comes from the time when the wonder doctor "Höllerhansl" (1866-1935) practiced in Rachling.
+He had a reputation for being able to identify various diseases from urine.
+That is why many people traveled with this narrow-gauge railway, had a bottle of urine in their hand luggage and went to Höllerhansl.
+One of the wagons is called "Schilcherschaukel", here you can enjoy Schilcher with the Styrian specialty "Hacked" during the journey.